 There are many important factors to consider when running a direct mail campaign and we tend to pay a lot of attention to physical, visual elements such as copy or design.
 But we often overlook critical elements like timing and the frequency of mailing.
 Read on to find out the best practices for frequent direct mail campaigns.

-The benefits of frequent mailing
+The benefits of Send direct mail Frequent

 There are two frequencies to be aware of: how often your business sends out direct mail campaigns, and how frequently you send out the same campaign.
 Understanding frequent mailing and its benefits, along with the process of repeated mailing is crucial for getting the most out of your marketing efforts.